-In accordance with the terms of the Vatukoula Gold Stream and subject to certain closing conditions, the Company has agreed to provide an upfront payment of \$30 million to VGML.
-The Vatukoula Gold Stream is further discussed in the Highlights and Key Producing Assets section of this MD&A.
+In accordance with the terms of the Vatukoula Gold Stream and subject to customary closing conditions, the Company has agreed to provide an upfront payment of \$30 million to VGML.
+The Vatukoula Gold Stream is further discussed in the Key Producing Assets section of this MD&A.